1979 Revolution: Black Friday: Development

 1979 Revolution: Black Friday was in development for four years; the first two years consisted of seeking money from financiers, and the game was developed over the following two years.
 The concept originated from a talk that director Navid Khonsari gave at the Ethical Culture Fieldston School in 2011, which involved creative stories dealing with navigating difficult ideological and social situations.
 The game is based on events that occurred during the Iranian Revolution, namely Black Friday.
 The development team coined the term "vérité game" to describe 1979 Revolution, based on the cinéma vérité style of documentary filmmaking.
 They consider it an interactive storytelling technique that combines elements from video games and documentaries, blending them with a flexible narrative.
 The team wanted to avoid the game being considered strictly educational, ensuring player entertainment and engagement was the highest priority.
 They also wanted to ensure that its simple gameplay would allow for both gamers and non-gamers to take part.
-Director Navid Khonsari said that the game's development was the result of "a culmination of doing games, falling in love with narrative storytelling and ... fascination with documentary".
+Khonsari said that the development was the result of "a culmination of doing games, falling in love with narrative storytelling and ... fascination with documentary".

-Khonsari first discussed the game in February 2011, announcing it as 1979: The Game; it was set to feature eight to ten playable characters, the first of which was an American-born State Department translator whose objective was to free the hostages in the Iran hostage crisis.
+Khonsari first discussed the game in February 2011, announcing it as 1979: The Game.
 It was initially intended to be episodic, consisting of three or nine episodes, with Black Friday set to be the focus of the first episode, but was later reduced to one game.
-A crowdfunding campaign for the game was launched on Kickstarter in 2013 with a goal of US$395,000, but failed to reach its goal, with a total of US$304,741 raised.
+A crowdfunding campaign was launched on Kickstarter in 2013 with a goal of US$395,000, but failed to reach its goal, with a total of US$304,741 raised.
 Additional fundraising was set up on the game's website.
 Following the failed campaign, the team partnered with the New Frontier Story Lab at the Sundance Film Festival in 2014 and 2015, the Museum of the Moving Image in New York, and the Doris Duke Foundation for Islamic Art.
 It was also selected for demonstration at Sheffield Doc/Fest in 2015 as part of Interactive at Sheffield, and was playable at PAX West in 2016.

-1979 Revolution was approved through Steam Greenlight in July 2015, and was released for OS X and Windows on April 5, 2016, iOS devices on June 10, 2016, Android devices on December 14, 2016, PlayStation 4 on July 31, 2018, Nintendo Switch on August 2, 2018, and Xbox One on August 3, 2018.
-The game was also planned to have Oculus Rift support; the team rewrote one of the interrogation scenes to fit with the experience.
+1979 Revolution was approved through Steam Greenlight in July 2015, and was released for OS X and Windows on April 5, 2016, followed by iOS devices on June 10 and Android devices on December 14, and it was released for the PlayStation 4 on July 31, 2018, Nintendo Switch on August 2, and Xbox One on August 3.
+Virtual reality support was planned via Oculus Rift, with an interrogation scene rewritten to fit the experience.
 1979 Revolution runs on the Unity game engine.
-Khonsari has expressed interest in a sequel, stating that it depends on the commercial success of the first game.
-He is also interested in developing additional games about other historical events.
+Khonsari expressed interest in a sequel, noting it depends on the game's commercial success, and in developing more games about historical events.
+A virtual reality companion piece to 1979 Revolution, titled Blindfold, was released for the PlayStation VR in September 2019.
+The player assumes the role of a photojournalist being interrogated by Lajevardi in Evin Prison.